 Ian Beilin is the Humanities Research Services Librarian for German Studies.
-He is available to helps students navigate the Columbia Libraries systems for specific research topics (by appointment).
+He is available to help students navigate the Columbia Libraries systems for specific research topics (by appointment).

 German studies resources can be found in all Columbia University Libraries.
 Most of them are located in Butler Library, Lehman Library, Avery Library, and the Music Library.
 All of them can be found through CLIO.